knpatel401/filetree/README.md

 | [File Notes](https://youtu.be/-KrMaLq8Bms?t=1181)                       | Covers the file notes functionality.                                              |

 # Use Cases and Alternatives
-The filetree package provides a set of interactive tools for finding and discovering files and information about files:
+The filetree package provides a set of interactive tools for finding and discovering files and information about files.
 These tools can be used in a number of different ways.
 Some possible use cases along with alternatives are discussed below.

 ## Recent files use case
 The filetree package can be used as a wrapper for the built-in recentf commands.
 The command for using the wrapper is `filetree-show-recentf-files`.
 Compared with the basic recentf commands, the filetree command provides better visual context for the recent files, and a host of tools for filtering the recent file list or finding other files that are located around a recently accessed file.
 This enables users to use recent files in a more expansive way.
 Users may want to increase the number of files saved from default of 20 to something higher using the following setting: